it-gro/hugo-theme-w3css-basic/README.md

 > Use the following CSS rules to specify these families:
 > font-family: 'Roboto', sans-serif;

-(Do not add the "+" sign - this is done in the partial)
+(Do not add the "+" or "|" signs in the api url - this is done in the partial)

 Here is a random list of some fonts you may want to try to get the impression.
 Copy them to the [params.googleApiFonts.family.*] sections.